Babies & Crawlers

-At Ryde and Rydalmere GymbaROO we call our tiniest babies our Tadpoles.
+At Ryde GymbaROO we call our tiniest babies our Tadpoles.
 These are babies from 6 weeks to 4 months of age.
 Our Tadpoles join our Platypus classes, but they are instructed in special ways to hold and support baby at this young age.
 As they tire quickly, they do not always manage the full 45 minutes at the beginning of term, often needing a rest or cuddle at big equipment time, and so their fees are reduced.
 Slowly as the term progresses, and their bodies become stronger through the gentle exercises and massage, they will complete a full session.
 You will learn how to give your little one the very best start in life.

 Neuro Developmental Milestones

 • Pushes up on arms, head held high, chest off the floor, palms of hands open when resting on the surface

 • Rolls front to back and/or back to front

 • No head lag when pulled to sit

 • Takes weight on upper body when bottom and legs are lifted off the ground briefly

 • Focuses on and follows nearby moving objects with eyes